dmbarbour/awelon/AboutAO.md

         a c d e g
         a c d e h

-Many expansions can be eliminated if they are not *meaningful*, that is if they are not type safe, accounting for context of use.
+Many expansions can be eliminated if they are not *meaningful*, that is if they are not type safe (including context).
 Of the remaining, valid expansions, one will be chosen heuristically.
-That is, rather than making a random choice, we search for a program that has nice characteristics and qualities according to a developer or configuration.
+That is, rather than making a random choice, we search for a valid program that has nice characteristics and qualities according to a developer or configuration.

 To support heuristics, programmers can annotate their code with *attributes*:

         %{&attrib} :: (Attribute x) => (x * e) -> (x * e)

-Attributes are local, statically computable, introspectable values, passed to the `%{&attrib}` annotation.
-(An invalid attribute will result in a minor warning and be ignored.)
+Attributes are statically computable, introspectable values, passed to the `%{&attrib}` annotation - usually a `(label*number)` pair.
+An invalid attribute will result in a minor warning and be ignored.
 In addition to user-defined attributes, an AO programming environment may compute attributes regarding stability, size, expected performance.
-The whole mess of attributes is then passed to user-provided heuristic functions, and subject to a variety search techniques.
+The whole list of attributes is generally passed to user-provided heuristic functions, and subject to a variety of search techniques.

-Roles for ambiguous code and program search: rapid prototyping, live coding, exploring design spaces, adaptive or self-optimizing code, proofs.
+Roles for ambiguous code and program search: rapid prototyping, live coding, exploring design spaces, adaptive code, optimization, tactical theorem proving.
 Of course, search isn't the only approach: edit-time suggestions and auto-complete can support similar roles.
 Due to the overhead of search, edit-time techniques should be favored where feasible.

 An interesting application of AO's ambiguity is genetic programming.
 A common class of ambiguous programs has structure amenable to treating choices as genes - i.e. most of the choices are shallow and near the toplevel.
 We can create populations of viable solutions modeled by vectors, test them, and search for stable, high quality solutions within the specified space of programs.

 *NOTES:* `()` is identity, `(a)` is just `a`, and `(a|)` is an optional `a`.
 Ambiguous choice is fully associative, commutative, and idempotent.
 The order that choices are expressed has no impact on heuristics.

-## Controlling Ambiguity
+### Constraining Ambiguity

 Search is expensive.
 Also, context-dependent meaning can be semantically troubling, e.g. it hinders equational reasoning.
 Ambiguity is a feature that must be used carefully, and removed from the codebase when it is no longer necessary.

 One job of the programming environment is to help developers easily recognize and control where ambiguity is used.
 Towards this end, I suggest two techniques:

 1. ambiguous words are colored or styled differently when rendered
-2. automatic tests can introspect and fail if certain words are ambiguous
+2. automatic tests may introspect dictionary and fail if a word is ambiguous

-If a word is ambiguous generally, but unambiguous in context, it might have a third style.
-This design is simple, flexible, and easily extended to more attributes and properties.
+When a word is ambiguous generally, but unambiguous in context, it might be rendered differently than if ambiguous in context.
+Overall, this design is simple, flexible, and easily extended for more attributes and properties.

 ## Syntax of AO